NguyenHoaiSon2003/E-commerce-Sale-performance-analyst-Power-BI/README.md

 **I. INTRODUCTION**

 Dataset stores sales information worldwide of a company called Superstore.
 The company operates in many different markets, spanning across continents.
-The company is in a strong growth phase, they need to increase revenue in the markets to expand market share
+The company is in a strong growth phase, they need to increase revenue in the markets to expand market share.

-**II.
-Dataset structure:**

-Includes 3 data tables:
-- Orders: table to store transaction information
-- People: table to store information of sellers in each region
-- Returns: table to record returned transactions

-**III.
-PROBLEM**

 Senior manager wants to grasp information about the company's business situation to develop a market expansion strategy and decide on strategic product selection.
 The Senior Manager's needs revolve around 3 main questions: